mackenzievvvz/learn-security-examples/spoofing/spoofing.md

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
 2. Briefly explain different ways in which vulnerability can be exploited.
 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.

+1. According to http protocol, all cookies get automatically sent to a server UNLESS specifically forbidden to do so.
+Therefore, because the `httpOnly` and `sameSite` properties are not set, the cookies are configured so it can be used across domains. `httpOnly` means that cookies are readable programatically, which is a security issue. `sameSite` means that the cookie will only be sent to the server, and not to anyone else.
+2. When the malicious link sends a post request to the server, the cookie with the session id is sent to the server as well, and the spoofer gets the session id.
+So any request to the server will give the client access to the session id.
+3. **secure.ts** sets `httpOnly` and `sameSite` to `true`, meaning that cookies will not be sent along unless it is from the same server and http as was given the cookies.